openstack-archive/swiftonhpss/doc/markdown/quick_start_guide.md

 ## Overview
 SwiftOnFile allows any POSIX compliant filesystem (which supports extended attributes) to be used as the backend to OpenStack Swift (Object Store).

-The following guide assumes you have a running [OpenStack Swift SAIO setup][], and you want to extend this setup to try SwiftOnFile as Storage Policy with an XFS partition or GlusterFS volume.
-This will get you quickly started with a SwiftOnFile deployment on a Fedora or RHEL/CentOS system.
+The following guide assumes you have a running [OpenStack Swift SAIO setup][], and you want to extend this setup to try SwiftOnHPSS as Storage Policy.
+This will get you quickly started with a SwiftOnHPSS deployment on an HPSS client running RHEL.

-This guide will not provide detailed information on how to prepare a SAIO setup or how to create a gluster volume (or other FS).This guide assumes you know about these technologies; if you require any help in setting those please refer to the links provided.
+This guide will not provide detailed information on how to prepare a SAIO setup.
+This guide assumes you know about these technologies; if you require any help in setting those please refer to the links provided.

 <a name="system_setup" />
 ## System Setup

-### Prerequisites on CentOS/RHEL
+### Prerequisites on RHEL

 1. SAIO deployment (this guide uses SAIO on Fedora 20) running Swift 2.0 or newer versions
-1. One XFS partition/GlusterFS volume mounted as `/mnt/swiftonfile`

->Note: Each XFS partition/GlusterFS volume will be defined as a separate storage policy.
+2. One HPSS FUSE mountpoint at some subdirectory in `/mnt/swiftonhpss`

-### Install SwiftOnfile
+### Install SwiftOnHPSS

-1. `cd $HOME; git clone https://github.com/openstack/swiftonfile.git`
+1. `cd $HOME; git clone https://github.com/openstack/swiftonhpss.git`
-1. `cd $HOME/swiftonfile; python setup.py develop; cd $HOME`
+2. `cd $HOME/swiftonfile; python setup.py develop; cd $HOME`

-### Configure SwiftOnFile as Storage Policy
+### Configure SwiftOnHPSS as Storage Policy

 #### Object Server Configuration
 An SAIO setup emulates a four node swift setup and should have four object server running.
 Add another object server for SwiftOnFile DiskFile API implementation by setting the following configurations in the file /etc/swift/object-server/5.conf:

 ~~~
 [DEFAULT]
-devices = /mnt/swiftonfile
+devices = /mnt/swiftonhpss
 mount_check = false
 bind_port = 6050
 max_clients = 1024